ON LEAVE

 M.A., Peking University, English

-B.A., Peking University, English; Sociology minor
+B.A., Peking University, English (major); Sociology (dual degree)

 About

-Renren Yang’s research and teaching span twentieth-and twenty-first-century Chinese literature, cinema, and popular culture, with a focus on issues of authorship, mediation, and hybrid genres in Chinese literary and media scenes.
-His current book project, “A Media Genealogy of Literary Fame in Modern China: Paper, Stage, Screen, and Sphere,” traces the changing concepts, practices, and politics of celebrity authorship throughout twentieth-century Chinese history with the ongoing shift from the print to the digital regime of letters.
+Renren Yang works on twentieth-and twenty-first-century Chinese literature, cinema, and popular culture, with a focus on the intersection of literary and media studies.
+His current book project, “Interface Resonance: A Media Genealogy of Literary Fame in Modern China,” traces the changing concepts, practices, and politics of celebrity authorship throughout modern China with the ongoing shift from the print to the digital regime of letters.
 He also published articles on Chinese web novels and surveillance cinema.
-Prior to moving to UBC, he taught first-year seminars at Stanford University.
+Prior to moving to UBC, he taught in the Program in Writing and Rhetoric (PWR) and Thinking Matters (a required freshman academic program) at Stanford University.

 Teaching